Seth-Oduro/Economic-Contributions-and-Sustainability-of-Fisheries-and-Seafood-Processing/README.md

 Labour income and employment trends highlight sectoral differences in workforce engagement.
 Seafood Processing led with 55.3% ($207.08 billion) of total labour income, followed by Wild Fisheries at 29.3% ($109.63 billion) and Recreational Fishing at 15.4% ($57.46 billion).
 Employment declined between 2010-2015 and 2015-2019, with Seafood Processing employing 46.2% of total jobs (3.7 million FTEs), Recreational Fishing 30.8% (2.46 million FTEs), and Wild Fisheries 23% (1.85 million FTEs).
 These findings suggest automation, industry shifts, and policy changes have influenced employment levels.
 The study highlights the need for policies to support sectoral resilience, employment stability, and sustainable fisheries management while optimizing economic benefits.

-Keyword: Regulatory and Environmental Policies, Ocean Economy, Recreational Fishing, Seafood Processing, Input-Output Modeling, Value-Added Processing, Blue Economy.
+Keywords: Regulatory and Environmental Policies, Ocean Economy, Recreational Fishing, Seafood Processing, Input-Output Modeling, Value-Added Processing, Blue Economy.

 ## Introduction